opendatacube/datacube-core/docs/installation/database/setup.rst

 .. click:: datacube.scripts.system:database_init
    :prog: datacube system

-Create Spatial Indexes (Postgis Driver Only)
+Create Spatial Indexes (PostGIS Driver Only)
 ============================================

 The new ``postgis`` index driver supports spatial indexes.
 By default a spatial index is created for the CRS